 - Obtained Ohio Supreme Court decision affirming motor transportation company’s exemption from municipal net profits tax.

 - Assisted telephone and electric utilities in obtaining essential regulatory approvals from the PUCO, and assisted telecommunications company in obtaining video competition agreements from Ohio municipalities.

 - Obtained dismissal of complaints filed by cellular resellers against CMRS provider on basis that PUCO lacked jurisdiction over complaints, and successfully defended dismissal on appeal to the Ohio Supreme Court.

 - Authored and presented legal analyses demonstrating that proposed legislation to restructure regulation of electric utility industry violated the Commerce Clause, Supremacy Clause, and Takings Clause.

-Jim’s accomplishments in the public law area include:
+Jim’s accomplishments in the public law and regulatory compliance area include:

 - Successfully opposed ballot initiative promoted by anti-fracking group as a “Community Bill of Rights.”